 - 22.1.
-All new staff are provided with health and safety training as part of their induction. - 22.2.
-Staff who work in high risk environments, such as in science labs or with woodwork equipment, or work with students with special educational needs (SEN), are given additional health and safety training. - 22.3.
-Additional information can regarding health and safety training can be found by contacting Human Resources or the Health and Safety Manager
+All new staff are provided with Health & Safety training as part of their induction. - 22.2.
+Staff who work in high risk environments, such as in science labs or with woodwork equipment, or work with students with special educational needs (SEN), are given additional Health & Safety (Risk Assessment) training. - 22.3.
+Additional information regarding Health & Safety training can be found by contacting Human Resources and/or the Health and Safety Manager